-FIND YOUR LOCAL SCHOOL.
-Use the primary school locations map on the council website to find your nearest school.
+Find your local school.
+Use the secondary school locations map on the council website to find your nearest school.
 Some secondary schools have a catchment area.
-If you want to see if you are in the catchment area for your nearest school look at the primary school catchment map on the Hull City Council website or on page 50 of this guide.
+If you want to see if you are in the catchment area for your nearest school, look at the secondary school catchment map on the Hull City Council website or on page 50 of this guide.